 Locate the reset button.
 This is usually on the back or side of your router.

 Gently push a pin, a straightened paperclip, or another appropriate item into the hole until you feel a click.
 Hold it for 30 seconds.

 Any lights on the front of the router should turn off and come back on again.

 Once your router has fully booted and any lights are on, you can reconnect your devices to your Wi-Fi.

-If the power light on your Super Router is red or the light on your Wi-Fi Hub stays solid amber for more than 15 minutes, then your router may be faulty.
+If the power light on your Super Router is red or the light on your Wi-Fi Hub stays solid amber for more than 15 minutes, your router may be faulty.